OussamaTeyib/.github/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-## My Pledge
+## Our Pledge

-As a member and maintainer of this project, I pledge to make participation in this community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+As members and maintainers of this project, we pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-I pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-## My Standards
+## Our Standards

-Examples of behavior that contributes to a positive environment include:
+Examples of behavior that contribute to a positive environment include:

 - Demonstrating empathy and kindness toward others
 - Being respectful of differing opinions, viewpoints, and experiences